Muyesser Abdul'ehed

-Muyesser Abdul'ehed is a Uyghur poet and teacher, who has spoken out against civilian internment of Uyghur people by Chinese authorities.
+Muyesser Abdul'ehed is a Uyghur poet and teacher, who has spoken out against civilian internment of Uyghur people by Han, Hui, and Manchu government authorities.
 She teaches Uyghur language to children of the Uyghur diaspora.

 Early life and education

 Muyesser was born in Ghulja, a city in the north of Uyghur Autonomous region of Xinjiang in today's People's Republic China in the mid-1980s.
-She studied Medicine at Peking University, followed by an MA in Public Health, from a Malaysian university.
+She studied medicine at Peking University, followed by an MA in Public Health, from a Malaysian university.
 During her undergraduate degree she began to write poetry and following her postgraduate degree decided to pursue a career in creative writing.

 Career

 In 2013, Muyesser moved to Turkey and established the organisation Ayhan Education, whose purpose is to foster the Uyghur language in diaspora communities.
 Their work includes publishing a Uyghur language magazine written by children, aimed at their peers.
 The magazine is called Four Leaf Clover.
 Prior to the COVID-19 pandemic, Hendan taught in-person language lessons, but since then has moved to digital tuition and reached more students as a result.

 Muyesser's writing focuses on the experience of Uyghur people forced to live in internment camps.
 Her novel Kheyr-khosh, quyash (Farewell to the Sun) is the first novel to describe Uyghur internment camps.
 Some of her work focuses on women's experiences, including a poem from the perspective of a wife whose husband is interned.